FLUID LOGBrakeFluidFlushCost

 $100 to $160

-Complex ABS/ESP systems on some models require a factory scan tool to cycle the ABS pump.
-Adds 15 to 30 minutes and $20 to $50.
+• Scan-tool bleed.
+Some models require a factory scan tool to cycle the ABS pump.
+Adds 15 to 30 minutes and $20 to $50 to the bill, but it is legitimate work.